TEC-Toolkit/tec-toolkit.github.io/getting_started.md

     FILTER ( ?time < now() )
   }
 ````
-The results are presented in teh GUI:
+The results are presented in the GUI:

 ![validation](https://github.com/TEC-Toolkit/tec-toolkit.github.io/assets/4025828/92f8272a-5b65-4274-9045-9a2143edd794)